 I chose Georgetown because I thought it would cover deeper aspects of data science, and my experience has reflected that.
 I'm encouraged to think about the "whys" behind what we are doing with statistics, algorithms, and computation to extrapolate to different data science situations.

-Applications received by this date will receive priority consideration for admission and scholarship aid.
+Applications submitted by this date will receive priority consideration for admission and scholarship aid.
+All supporting materials must be received by December 15 for priority consideration.

 This seminar defines what Big Data is, and what challenges industry and research community face in dealing with Big Data...